kaitz/paq8pxv/components.md

 //
 // first parameter is component ID
 // second parameter is component index upto number defined in vms
-// third parameter is x and y, where x is first input and y is second input in range 0...4095
+// third parameter is x and y, where x is first input and y is second input in range 0...4095. x and y parameters is tunable.
 // forth parameter is nil
 // fifth parameter is nil
 // output: based on input tresholds output values are 1 or 3.